jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 * The Steelskull is still completely aware of sight, sound, and touch.
 * The Steelskull is still capable of speech.
 * If its brain chamber is welded to a new steel body, the Steelskull may operate its new body just like its original one.
 * The Steelskull is essentially helpless.
-It cannot cast any spells other than the Steelskull sustaining spell.
+It cannot cast any spells, although the Steelskull sustaining spell is still active.

-The Steelskulls's body is not clockwork, but is made of solid steel body parts mechanically fastened by solid steel joints, making its articulation similar to a War Puppet.
+A Steelskull's body is not clockwork, but is made of solid steel body parts mechanically fastened by solid steel joints, making its articulation similar to a War Puppet.
 Because Steelskulls are not truly constructs, they are affected by mental influence spells.
+Steelskull senses are "ordinary" such that illusions and magical sensory impairment work as expected.
 However, they are immune to disease and poison.
 The bodies of Steelskulls are quite tough, but in combat they prefer to keep their distance and dominate their enemies with elemental blasts.

 #### Mechanids